+None of the securities the issuances of which are described immediately above were registered under the Act, and none may not be offered or sold in the United States in the absence of an effective registration statement or exemption from registration requirements.
 Equity Compensation Plans.
 We have one equity compensation plan for our directors, officer, employees and consultants pursuant to which options, rights or shares may be granted or issued.
 This plan is named the "Discovery Energy Corp.
 2012 Equity Incentive Plan" (the "Plan").
 Information on the material terms of the Plan is given below.
-The following table provides information as of February 28, 2014 with respect to our compensation plans (including individual compensation arrangements), under which securities are authorized for issuance aggregated as to (i) compensation plans previously approved by stockholders, and (ii) compensation plans not previously approved by stockholders:
+The following table on page A22 provides information as of February 28, 2015 with respect to our compensation plans (including individual compensation arrangements), under which securities are authorized for issuance aggregated as to (i) compensation plans previously approved by stockholders, and (ii) compensation plans not previously approved by stockholders: